gags23482984/tribute-page/README.md

+# A Tribute Page.

-### A tribute page discribing the Timeline of Dr. APJ Abdul Kalam's Life.
+This page describes the Timeline of Dr. APJ Abdul Kalam